Edited by: Stella Shon

-After all, if you’re using the card for all of your purchases and paying your balance off in full each month, even the points you earn from non-bonused purchases will start to add up.
+After all, if you’re using the card for all of your purchases and paying your balance off in full each month, even the cash-back you earn from non-bonused purchases will start to add up.

-While some may prefer the simplicity of cash-back rewards, if its the big value of travel rewards that you’re after, then the Chase Sapphire Preferred card might be right for you.
+While some may prefer the simplicity of cash-back rewards, if it’s the big value of travel rewards that you’re after, then the Chase Sapphire Preferred card might be right for you.

 Both cards feature a $95 annual fee, but the Chase Sapphire Preferred card comes with several additional perks that frequent travelers will love.

-The CapOne Savor card is a Mastercard.
+The Capital One Savor card is a Mastercard.

-The CapOne Savor card will be accepted anywhere in the world that Mastercard is accepted.
+The Capital One Savor card is accepted anywhere in the world that Mastercard is accepted.

-Yes, the CapOne Savor card has a $95 annual fee that is waived the first year of your card membership.
-There are plenty of benefits to help offset the annual fee, like great cash-back returns on dining and entertainment, roadside assistance, Postmates Unlimited membership, and an extended warranty on products purchased with the card.
+Yes, the Capital One Savor card has a $95 annual fee.
+There are plenty of benefits to help offset the annual fee, like great cash-back returns on dining and entertainment, roadside assistance, and an extended warranty on products purchased with the card.

-The CapOne Savor card does not charge any foreign transaction fees.
-You can use your card anywhere in the world to take advantage of the 4% cash-back on dining and entertainment without needing to worry about any extra fees mounting up.
+The Capital One Savor card does not charge any foreign transaction fees.
+You can use your card anywhere in the world to take advantage of the 4% cash-back on dining, entertainment, and popular streaming services without needing to worry about any extra fees mounting up.